marcossilvestrini/terraform-protheus/README.md

 - Under System, select Security Profile.
 - In the Lockdown Mode panel, click Edit.
 - Click Lockdown Mode and select one of the lockdown mode options.
+- Create user and add in role Administrator for terraform
 - Add User exception
 - Validate ssh connection with this user
 - Done!